c0rner/ghst/README.md

 ## Ephemeral Command Execution with `ghst run`

 `ghst run` puts a credential lifetime around one foreground command.
-Each invocation mints a fresh token from a derived profile, sets `GH_TOKEN` and `GITHUB_TOKEN`, and launches the command directly without a shell.
+Each invocation uses a derived profile to mint a fresh scoped user access token, sets `GH_TOKEN` and `GITHUB_TOKEN`, and launches the command directly without a shell.
 When the command exits, `ghst` revokes the token and returns the command's exit result.

 This avoids exporting a reusable token into a shell or giving an AI tool access to the broader authority of a root profile: